 I Am Your Father – Part 7: Well, F**k!

 Ok, so it turns out that wasn’t my last pregnancy post after all!
+We are now one week from the due date, and things have become… ‘interesting’.

 Bump Update

-M’wife’s condition is best described as “fat and uncomfortable” (her words not mine!).
-She’s had a few wobbles recently, but then haven’t we all!
-All in all, I think she’s handling it remarkably well in the circumstances and fortunately (I hope), I’ve been there to support her 24/7.
-She’s also been experiencing a wide array of new aches and cramps and other assorted pains, but apparently that is all normal and can go on for weeks before the little bugger is finally born (though that is not much comfort to her, as you can probably imagine!).
+M’wife’s condition is best described as “fat and uncomfortable” (her words, not mine!).
+She’s had a few wobbles recently, but then, haven’t we all?!
+All in all, I think she’s handling it remarkably well and (for better or worse) I’ve been there to support her 24/7.
+She’s been experiencing an array of new aches, cramps and other assorted pains, but apparently it’s all normal and can go on for weeks before the little bugger finally arrives (though that’s not much comfort to her, as you can probably imagine!).
+Her midwife appointments are more regular, but everything is still ticking along fine.
+The little fella is at least facing the right way now, which is good news, but he’s showing no signs that he’s ready to make his appearance.

 Our Main Story